What to Expect in our Network (Primary, Specialty and Urgent Care) During COVID-19

 Accessing ambulatory and outpatient care

-Telehealth video visits are an option for many medical appointments, including consultations for a new issue, follow-up visits to see how a treatment or medication is working, urgent care visits and more.
+Telehealth video visits are still an option for many medical appointments, including consultations for a new issue, follow-up visits to see how a treatment or medication is working, urgent care visits and more.
 Your child’s provider will work with you to determine what visits can safely and effectively be done by video.

 If we need to cancel or reschedule your upcoming appointment, your provider’s office will contact you directly.